Dropping One or More Courses

 *Federal “Return of Title IV Funds” formula: If a student withdraws on or before the 60% point of the semester, the percentage of funds that must be returned to the federal government is equal to the number of calendar days remaining in the semester, divided by the number of calendar days in the semester.
 Scheduled breaks of more than four consecutive days are excluded.
 The calculation of the return of these funds may result in the student owing a balance to the University and/ or the federal government.
 Title IV aid must be returned in the following order: Direct Unsubsidized Student Loan, Direct Subsidized Student Loan, Perkins Loan, Direct Grad PLUS Student Loan, Direct Parent PLUS Loan, Pell Grant, SEOG, TEACH Grant.

-If a student does not successfully complete any courses during a given semester, their federal aid may need to be adjusted within 30 days of the end of each semester, after semester grades are posted.
+If a student does not successfully complete any courses during a given semester, their federal aid may need to be adjusted.
 The Financial Aid Office will be in contact with each professor to determine the last date of attendance or last date of academic related participation in the course.
 If the university cannot document that a student attended at least one course past the 60% point of the semester, federal aid will be adjusted according to the Return of Title IV Funds policy above.
 The date used in that calculation will be the mid-point of the given semester unless a later date can be documented.

 If a student was eligible for a federal grant disbursement at the time of their withdrawal, the university will disburse the grant(s) to assist with outstanding charges for current tuition, fees, room and board within 30 days of determining that the student withdrew.
 If all charges are paid and the student is due a refund, the refund will be processed within 45 days of determining that the student withdrew.